kevintuhumury/dashing-milkman/README.md

-# Remember The Milk Dashing widget
+# Milkman Dashing widget

-[Remember The Milk](https://www.rememberthemilk.com/) (RTM) widget for [Dashing](http://shopify.github.com/dashing), which uses the [Milkman](https://github.com/kevintuhumury/milkman) gem.
+Milkman widget for [Dashing](http://shopify.github.com/dashing), which uses the [Milkman](https://github.com/kevintuhumury/milkman) gem to retrieve tasks from [Remember The Milk](https://www.rememberthemilk.com/) (RTM).
 It displays the tasks sorted by date (by default), but it can also sort the tasks by priority.
-An example of the former can be viewed [below](https://github.com/kevintuhumury/dashing-rememberthemilk#preview).
+An example of the former can be viewed [below](https://github.com/kevintuhumury/dashing-milkman#preview).

 ## Dependencies

-[Milkman](https://github.com/kevintuhumury/milkman) is a dependency of the Remember The Milk widget, which has basically been created especially for this widget.
+[Milkman](https://github.com/kevintuhumury/milkman) is a dependency of the Milkman widget, which has basically been created especially for this widget.
 So, add `milkman` to the Gemfile of your Dashing dashboard:

 ```ruby
 gem "milkman"